prog-ayushman/GoSlate/README.md

 ## 🙏 Acknowledgments

-- Inspired by the need for better daily planning tools
+- Inspired by the personal need for better daily planning tools
 - Thanks to the React and Tailwind CSS communities
 - Special appreciation for clean, minimal design principles
+- Influenced by productivity and academic planning concepts

 ---

+## Advanced Features Overview

+### Smart Date Management
+- Automatic day-of-week detection
+- Recurring class scheduling without duplication
+- Historical attendance tracking

+### Attendance Intelligence
+- Percentage calculations excluding off days
+- Color-coded performance indicators
+- Individual and aggregate statistics

+### Offline-First Architecture
+- All data stored locally
+- No external API calls required
+- Works perfectly without internet

+### Responsive Mobile UI
+- Touch-friendly buttons and inputs
+- Optimized for small screens
+- Scales beautifully on tablets and desktops

+---

 **Start your day right with GoSlate! ✨**

 *Every moment is a fresh beginning.
 Reset.
 Replan.
-Rerise.*
+Rerise. 🎯*

+For questions or support, please open an issue on GitHub or reach out to the developer.